 Fungal diseases in orchids range from merely cosmetic to potentially fatal.
 Fortunately, there are treatments available to control most fungal infections, and many treatments don't require the use of chemicals.
-However, if you do use a chemical, remember to always follow the label instructions.
+However, if you do use a chemical treatment, remember to always follow the label instructions.

 With almost all fungal problems with orchids, the best way to prevent disease is to practice good orchid culture and housekeeping of the plants.

 Anthracnose and Phytophthora

-You can treat both conditions with baking soda mixed at a rate of 4 teaspoons per gallon of water.
-Also add 2 teaspoons of refined horticultural oil or insecticidal soap to help the solution stick to the leaves.
+You can treat both conditions with baking soda mixed at a rate of four teaspoons per gallon of water.
+Also add two teaspoons of refined horticultural oil or insecticidal soap to help the solution stick to the leaves.
 Apply the solution to the affected areas every two weeks.
-If that does not work, try copper fungicide.
+If that does not work, try a copper fungicide.

 Botrytis and Leaf Algae

 Botrytis appears as small dark spots on the flower.
 As the problem worsens, the spots grow larger and may exhibit pink edges, eventually forming into mycelium growths.
 Leaf algae is not a fungus but it can lead to fungal diseases and should be controlled.

 Botrytis can be treated with a solution of baking soda and horticultural oil or insecticidal soap, as described above.
 Both botrytis and leaf algae can be controlled with dimethyl and ethyl benzyl ammonium.
 Many professionals use products with ethyl benzyl ammonium as preventive sprays.
 Apply the treatment every seven to 10 days, diluted to one-third or one-half of the suggested product strength, or as directed by the product instructions.